aces/Loris-MRI/docs/scripts_md/delete_imaging_upload.md

 Before deleting any records in the database, the script will verify that all the records in tables a) through j) that represent file names (e.g. a record in `files`, a protocol file in `mri_processing_protocol`, etc...) refer to files that actually exist on the file system.
-If it finds a record that does not meet that criterium, the script issues an error message and exits, leaving the database untouched.
+If it finds a record that does not meet that criterion, the script issues an error message and exits, leaving the database untouched.
 To avoid this check, use option `-ignore`.
 Each time a file record is deleted, the file it refers to on the file system is also deleted.
 A backup will be created by `delete_imaging_upload.pl` of all the files that were deleted during execution.
-Option `-nobackup` can be used to prevent a backup from being created.
-If created, the backup file will be named `imaging_upload.<TARCHIVE_ID>.tar.gz` or `imaging_upload.<TARCHIVE_ID>.tar.gz` if the upload(s) did not have an associated `tarchive`.
+Option `-nofilesbk` can be used to prevent this.
+If created, the backup file will be named `imaging_upload_backup.tar.gz`.
+This name can be changed with option `-backup`.
 Note that the file paths inside this backup archive are absolute.
 To restore the files in the archive, one must use `tar` with option `--absolute-names`.

 The script will also create a file that contains a backup of all the information that was deleted or modified from the database tables.
 This backup is created using `mysqldump` and contains an `INSERT` statement for every record erased.
+It will be part of the backup archive mentioned above unless option `-nosqlbk` is used.
 If sourced back into the database with `mysql`, it should allow the database to be exactly like it was before `delete_imaging_upload.pl` was invoked, provided the database was not modified in the meantime.
-The SQL backup file will be named `imaging_upload.<TARCHIVE_ID>.sql.gz` or simply `imaging_upload.sql.gz` if the upload(s) did not have an associated `tarchive`.
+The SQL backup file will be named `imaging_upload_restore.sql`.

 2\.
 Delete specific scan types from an archive.
 The behaviour of the script is identical to the one described above, except
    that:
     a) the deletions are limited to MINC files of a specific scan type: use option `-type` with a comma-separated list of scan type names to specify which ones.
-    b) everything associated to the MINC files deleted in a) is also deleted: this includes the processed files in `files_intermediary`, the records in `mri_violations_log`, `tarchive_series` and `tarchive_files`.
+    b) everything associated to the MINC files deleted in a) is also deleted: this includes the processed files in `files_intermediary` and the records in `mri_violations_log`.
     c) if `-protocol` is used and there is an entry in table `mri_processing_protocol` that is tied only to the files deleted in a), then that record is also deleted.
-    d) tables `tarchive`, `mri_upload`, `notification_spool`, `MRICandidateErrors` and `mri_parameter_form` are never modified.
+    d) tables `tarchive_series`, `tarchive_files`, `tarchive`, `mri_upload`, `notification_spool`, `MRICandidateErrors`
+       and `mri_parameter_form` are never modified.
-   Note that option `-type` cannpot be used in conjunction with either option `-form` or option `-defaced`.
+   Note that option `-type` cannot be used in conjunction with either option `-form` or option `-defaced`.

 3\.
 Replace MINC files with their defaced counterparts.
 This is the behaviour obtained when option `-defaced` is used.
 As far as deletions go, the behaviour of the script in this case is identical to the one described in 2), except that the list of scan types to delete is fetched from the config setting `modalities_to_deface`.
 Use of option `-defaced` is not permitted in conjunction with option `-type` or option `-form`.
-Once all deletions are made, the script will change the `SourceFileID` of all defaced files to `NULL` and set the `TarchiveSource` of all defaced files to the `TarchiveiD` of the upload(s).
+Once all deletions are made, the script will change the `SourceFileID` of all defaced files to `NULL` and set the `TarchiveSource` of all defaced files to the `TarchiveID` of the upload(s).
    This effectively "replaces" the original MINC files with their corresponding defaced versions.
-Note that that script will issue an error message and abort, leaving the database and file system untouched, if:
+Note that the script will issue an error message and abort, leaving the database and file system untouched, if:
        a) A MINC file should have a corresponding defaced file but does not.
        b) A MINC file that has been defaced has an associated file that is not a defaced file.

 ## Methods

-### printExitMessage($uploadIDRef, $filesRef, $scanTypesToDeleteRef, $tarchiveID, $noSQL)
+### printExitMessage($filesRef, $scanTypesToDeleteRef, $noSQL)

 Prints an appropriate message before exiting.

 INPUTS:
-  - $dbh: database handle reference.
-  - $filesRef: reference to the array that contains the file informations for all the files that are associated to the upload(s) passed on the command line.
+  - $filesRef: reference to the array that contains the file information for all the files that are associated to the upload(s) passed on the command line.
   - $scanTypesToDeleteRef: reference to the array that contains the list of scan type names to delete.
-  - $tarchiveID: ID of the tarchive associated to the upload(s) (will be 'NULL' if none).
-  - $noSQL: whether an SQL backup file of the deleted records is needed or not.

 ### prettyListPrint($listRef, $andOr)